CYP placement requirements

 Our intention is always to ensure high standards of training and ethical practice, especially when working with this vulnerable client group.
 Our ethical position remains unequivocal, that counsellors are required to work within their competence (see the Ethical Framework for the Counselling Professions - Working to professional standards point 13).
 This ensures students can complete the clinical practice element of their counsellor or psychotherapist training and count all their placement hours towards BACP registration and accreditation.

-For further information on course accreditation or the revision of the Basic YP competences, please contact Sabine Maltby, Course Accreditation Officer.
+For further information on course accreditation please contact Sabine Maltby, Course Accreditation Officer.

-For further information about the Counselling young people (11–18 years) training curriculum, please contact Caroline Jesper, Professional Standards Development Facilitator.
+For further information about the Competences for work with children and young people (4-18 years) and the Counselling young people (11–18 years) training curriculum, please contact Caroline Jesper, Professional Standards Development Facilitator.